midedickson/github-service/readme.md

 ```

 - With this table, all authors in our system will have their row in this table holding their current total commit count.
-- The row will be updated anytime there are wwwww commits being pulled into our database.
+- The row will be updated anytime there are new commits being pulled into our database.

 ```go
 func (s *SqliteCommitRepository) AddAuthorCommitCount(author string, count int) error {